nodeboot/nodeboot-web-security-starter/README.md

 defaultLoginProvider.configure();
 ```

-> Note: In the azure console,

-And these variables:
+And export the allowed user using this variable:

 ```
-export AUTH_allowedUsers="jane@hotmail.com , kurt@outlook.com"
+export ALLOWED_USERS="jane@hotmail.com , kurt@outlook.com"
 ```

 That's all.
 In the next restart, your web will be protected with microsoft login and just jane@hotmail.com or kurt@outlook.com could access.

-## More configurations
+# More configurations

 [Wiki](/wiki)

+# Examples

+Ready to use examples are in **samples** folder

 # Unit Test